MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses.md

 }
 ```

-Using the following configuration, requests to get the binary of any users photo will return the same image from disk in the response.
+When you use the following configuration, proxy returns the same image from disk when you request to get the binary of any user's photo.

 ```json
 {